holisticagency/satis-file-manager/README.md

 $satis->disableArchiveOptions();
 ```

 It is not yet full featured.
 This utility can set vcs, composer or artifact repositories.
 Class `\Composer\Repository\PackageRepository` should be implemented.
-Other options should be created, like security options for repositories ...